Finera Review

 Finera is a payment orchestration platform built for iGaming and high-risk merchants.
-Cyprus-based, 100+ employees.
-Connects operators to 600+ payment providers through a single API with AI-driven smart routing.
+Cyprus-based, with 100+ employees on its own count.
+Connects operators to a large PSP library (600+ on Finera's own count, unverified) through a single API with AI-driven smart routing.
 Also offers card acquiring and crypto processing alongside the core orchestration product.
 Finera sits between your casino and your PSPs, routing each transaction to whichever provider gives the best approval rate, lowest cost or fastest settlement.
-SoftSwiss and EveryMatrix connectors.
+Finera has dropped the SoftSwiss and EveryMatrix connectors it used to claim, and neither platform carries one.
 0.1-0.5% routing fee on top of whatever your PSPs charge. $300k minimum monthly volume.
 If you already have two or more PSPs and want to optimize how transactions flow between them, that is the problem Finera solves.
 If you need a payment provider, Finera is not one.

 Quick Info